 This is a presentation of the theory and practice of chemical reformation including terminology, application, and workplace competencies.
 This course will identify terminology related to chemical reformation, demonstrate the proper application, and exhibit workplace competencies related to chemical reformation.
-Prerequisites: The following TSI scores or equivalent developmental courses - TSI Math 320 MATH 0303 and TSI Reading 342.
-READ 0300. and TSI Essay 3 or TSI Writing 346 ENGL 0330.
+Prerequisites: The following TSI scores or equivalent developmental courses - TSI Math 320, TSI Reading 346 and TSI Essay 4 with TSI Writing 357.